FFTAI/fourier-grx-client/README.md

 pip install pdm
 ```

-2. use `pdm` to install the package:
+2. use `pdm` to install the package and all development dependencies:

 ```bash
 pdm install -v -d